citp/privacy-policy-historical/o/ou/out/outerknown.com.md

-> *The following text is extracted and transformed from the outerknown.com privacy policy that was archived on 2015-06-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150627144858id_/http%3A//outerknown.com/privacypolicy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the outerknown.com privacy policy that was archived on 2015-09-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150906112449id_/http%3A//www.outerknown.com/privacy-policy) for the most accurate reproduction.*

-# Outerknown Privacy Policy
+# Outerknown | Privacy

-**_PRIVACY POLICY_**

-**Effective Date:   September 8, 2014**
+Effective Date: September 8, 2014
-**Updated: September 8, 2014**

 Thank you for visiting OUTERKNOWN.com, a general audience site.
-OUTERKNOWN.com is operated by Outerknown, LLC (“ **OK** ”) (sometimes referred to herein as " **we** ", " **our** ", or " **us** ").
-This privacy policy is applicable to the Website(s) located at the domains " OUTERKNOWN.com," and other sites and platforms operated by OUTERKNOWN.com or which post a link to this privacy policy (collectively, the " **Site(s)** ").
+OUTERKNOWN.com is operated by Outerknown, LLC ("OK") (sometimes referred to herein as "we", "our", or "us").
+This privacy policy is applicable to the Website(s) located at the domains " OUTERKNOWN.com," and other sites and platforms operated by OUTERKNOWN.com or which post a link to this privacy policy (collectively, the "Site(s)").

 Your privacy is important to us.
 To better protect your privacy, we provide this statement explaining our online information practices and the choices you can make about the way your information is collected and used.
 Please be advised that the practices described in this Privacy Policy apply only to information gathered through and in connection with the Sites and do not necessarily reflect practices for other sites that may be linked to or from this Site which do not post a link to this privacy policy.

-**1\.
-THE INFORMATION WE COLLECT.**
+## 1\.
+THE INFORMATION WE COLLECT.

 At some Sites, you may be able to order products, enter contests, vote in polls or otherwise express an opinion, subscribe to one of our services such as our online newsletters, or participate in one of our online forums or communities.
 In the course of these various offerings, we often seek to collect from you various forms of personal information.
 Examples of the types of personally identifiable information that may be collected at these pages include: name, address, e-mail address, telephone number, fax number, credit card information, and information about your interests in and use of various products, programs, and services.